Weighted Medicine Ball Push-up

 - 3

-Push through your palms to return to the starting position.
+Push through your hands to extend your arms and return to the starting position.

 Secondary Muscles